espressif/esp-idf/examples/peripherals/ledc/ledc_basic/README.md

 Depending on the selected `LEDC_FREQUENCY`, you will need to change the `LEDC_DUTY_RES`.

-To dinamicaly set the duty and frequency, you can use the following functions:
+To dynamically set the duty and frequency, you can use the following functions:

 To set the frequency to 2.5 kHZ i.e: